Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 Special cases

-Localized strings that are being managed by the OS are not supported by the Transifex
+Localized strings that are being managed by the OS are not supported by the Transifex SDK:

-• Localized entries found in the Info.plist file (e.g. Bundle Display Name and Usage
+• Localized entries found in the Info.plist file (e.g., Bundle Display Name and Usage Description strings) that are included in the InfoPList.strings file.

-exposes its Settings to the iOS Settings app that are included in the Root.strings file.
+• Localized entries found in the Root.plist of the Settings.bundle of an app that exposes its Settings to the iOS Settings app that are included in the Root.strings file.

 ICU support

-Also, currently SDK supports only supports the platform rendering strategy, so if the ICU
+Currently, SDK supports only the platform rendering strategy, so translations will trigger the error policy if the ICU rendering strategy is passed during the initialization.

 Internet connectivity